 Because of many things, Chaumont is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chaumont really has some of the features that families look for when choosing a good community to raise children.
 Is Chaumont perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The overall education level of Chaumont is somewhat higher than in the average US city of 21.84%: 27.27% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Chaumont is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.27% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Chaumont in 2022 was $34,128, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $136,512 for a family of four.
 However, Chaumont contains both very wealthy and poor people as well.